 - You feel like your colleagues have teamed up against you

-- You’re having difficulties being productive due to the current work environment.
+- You’re having a hard time being productive due to your current work environment.

-The typical lion’s den ‘work environment’ is often created by a group of individuals who have formed their own little territory.
-When you’re perceived as someone who does not fit in that particular group, you are often faced with a lot of challenges, when dealing with these types of colleagues.
+The typical lion’s den ‘work environment’ is often created by a group of individuals who have created their own little territory.
+When you’re perceived as someone who does not fit in that particular group or if they feel intimidated by your accomplishments, they most likely team up against you.

 Daniel was a successful man appointed as administrator, with two other colleagues, over 120 provincial governors in the Persian Empire.
 According to his story, Daniel distinguished himself among all his colleagues.
 He had exceptional qualities, so the King (his employer) at that time, King Darius, planned to set him as head over the whole kingdom.

 When Daniel’s colleagues heard of this, they felt jealous and teamed up against him.
 They sought many ways to negatively influence Daniel’s job and work.
-To cut a long story short, Daniel found himself thrown into a lion’s den, due to his colleagues’ jealousies and false accusations against him (Daniel 6: 1-28).
+To cut a long story short, Daniel found himself thrown into a lion’s den, due to jealousy and false accusations against him (Daniel 6: 1-28).

-Using this story, as an illustration, here’s what you can learn from being trapped in a similar situation:
+Using this story, as an illustration, here’s how you can outsmart the office bullies:

 You can’t escape the haters